 I can still remember the first time I ate artichokes (and liked them)!

 When I first moved to San Francisco after graduating from U of O, I had absolutely no clue what I wanted to do for a career and with my life in general.
-So, after a couple of weeks sulking and getting used to my then boyfriend (now husband) coming home every night around 2 a.m. from work, I decided to just go get a job.
+So, after a couple of weeks sulking and getting used to my boyfriend coming home every night around 2 a.m. from work, I decided to just go get a job.
 Any job.
 Didn’t matter what it was.

 At the time we lived in the Marina on Chestnut Street, and I heard from my personal trainer that there was this little restaurant, called Pacific Catch, who might be looking for a new server.
 Flash forward to a week later, I am working in this amazing little seafood shop that has rockin’ artichokes as appetizers.
 After working at P-Catch for a little over a year, I had never needed to learn how to prepare an artichoke, but after I moved on to a new job, I needed to learn so that I could satisfy my cravings for these delectable delights!